 Once the decision to divorce has been made, there’s a lot to be done.
 You will want to choose the right lawyer to help you navigate the divorce process and, if necessary, fight for what you need.
-If you are looking for a divorce lawyer in Charleston, West Virginia, the lawyers at Pritt & Pritt Law will advocate for you throughout the divorce process and will help to ensure that your divorce is a new beginning.
+If you are looking for a divorce lawyer in Charleston, West Virginia, Chris Pritt Law will advocate for you throughout the divorce process and will help to ensure that your divorce is a new beginning.

 Divorces can be contested or uncontested.
 If you and your spouse do not agree on property division, child custody, or other issues, it’s a contested divorce.
 This means the court will need to make these decisions for you.
 If you both decide on how everything will be separated, child custody and child support issues, this is an uncontested divorce.
 Your lawyer will help you create the divorce paperwork to file with the courts, the court will approve the divorce, and it will be finalized.
 Your lawyer will be prepared to help with both contested and uncontested divorces, walking you through every step of either type to get to the end of the divorce process and to help you move forward with your life.